Adyen/adyen-shopware6/README.md

 Read our [**contribution guidelines**](https://github.com/Adyen/.github/blob/master/CONTRIBUTING.md) to find out how.

 ## Requirements
+This plugin supports Shopware >= 6.3.1.1

+Please note that versions >= 3.0.0 of this plugin only support Shopware versions >= 6.4.
+If you are on a lower Shopware version please use version 2.

-This plugin supports Shopware ~6.3.1 (Support for version 6.4 will be added in an upcoming major release) For Shopware 5 support please see our Shopware 5 repository.
+For Shopware 5 support please see our Shopware 5 repository.

 ## Documentation
 Please find the relevant documentation for